 With British rule collapsing, the Continental Congress advised each colony to establish a government.
 The South Carolina leaders completed a temporary constitution in March 1776.
-The new government looked much like the old one.
-The lower house, called the House of Representatives, elected the upper house members and the chief executive, whom they called a president.
-John Rutledge was elected president and Henry Laurens vice president.
+The new government looked

 Above: Henry Laurens, a wealthy rice planter and slave trader, was leader of the Provincial Congress when word came of the Battles of Lexington and Concord.